Are you wondering how to get from India to Pakistan and thinking about crossing the Wagah Border from Amritsar to Lahore?

 Despite complicated tensions between India and Pakistan the Wagah Border is in fact quite a straightforward border crossing.

-- Note: Although it is allowed to enter Pakistan with an e-visa/tourist visa at the Wagah Border it is not possible to enter India with the Wagah Border as your first port of entry.
-(You must enter India by air at the moment with an e-visa).
+Although it is allowed to enter Pakistan with an e-Visa (Tourist Visa) at the Wagah Border it is not possible to enter India with the Wagah Border as your first port of entry.
+You must enter India for a first entry by air at the moment with an e-Visa.

-If you have a multiple entry visa for India that is a different story.
-But the Wagah Land Border is currently not allowed as a first port of entry with a tourist e-visa for India.
+- Tip: If you have a multiple entry visa for India that is a different story.
+But the Wagah Land Border is currently not allowed as a first port of entry with a tourist e-Visa for India.

 - Tip: It’s ideal to spend 1-2 days in Amritsar and visit the famous gilded Golden Temple (Harmandir Sahib) at the centre of the walled old town.

-First things first you need to get yourself to the Wagah Border crossing point known as Attari on the Indian side.
+First things first you need to get yourself to the Wagah Border crossing point known as Attari on the Indian side of the border, from Amritsar.

 For our border crossing a taxi from Amritsar to the border for our family cost 1300Rs ($16 USD).
 Your hotel or guesthouse in Amritsar can help book a taxi for you.